KrasenBoychev/Sport-Events-Angular/README.md

   ![Alt text](./images-ReadMe/user-validation.png)

-  - #### The Single Event Page shows Edit and Delete buttons to an owner of an event:
+  - #### The Single Event Page shows Edit and Delete buttons to the owner of the event:

   ![Alt text](./images-ReadMe/event-details.png)